Transport in strained graphene: Interplay of Abelian and axial magnetic fields: Abstract

 \section{Abstract}

-Immersed in external magnetic fields, strained graphene constitutes an ideal tabletop setup, manifesting a confluence of Abelian ($B$) and axial ($b$) magnetic fields.
+Immersed in external magnetic fields ($B$), buckled graphene constitutes an ideal tabletop setup, manifesting a confluence of time-reversal symmetry (${\mathcal T}$) breaking Abelian ($B$) and ${\mathcal T}$-preserving strain-induced internal axial ($b$) magnetic fields.
 In such a system, here we numerically compute two-terminal conductance ($G$), and four- as well as six-terminal Hall conductivity ($\sigma_{xy}$) for spinless fermions.
-In unstrained graphene ($b=0$), the $B$-field produces quantized plateaus at $G=\pm |\sigma_{xy}|=(2n+1) e^2/h$, where $n=0,1,2, \cdots$.
-Strain induced $b$-field lifts the two-fold valley degeneracy of higher Landau levels and leads to the formation of additional even integer plateaus at $G=\pm |\sigma_{xy}|= (2,4,\cdots)e^2/h$, when $B>b$.
-While the same sequence of plateaus is observed for $G$ when $b>B$, any clear quantization of $\sigma_{xy}$ in Hall bar geometries is absent due to numerical instability.
-A plateau at $G=\sigma_{xy}=0$ always appears with the onset of a charge-density-wave order, causing a staggered pattern of fermionic density between two sublattices of honeycomb lattice.
+On a flat graphene ($b=0$), the $B$ field produces quantized plateaus at $G=\pm |\sigma_{xy}|=(2n+1) e^2/h$, where $n=0,1,2, \cdots$.
+The strain induced $b$ field lifts the two-fold valley degeneracy of higher Landau levels and leads to the formation of additional even-integer plateaus at $G=\pm |\sigma_{xy}|= (2,4,\cdots)e^2/h$, when $B>b$.
+While the same sequence of plateaus is observed for $G$ when $b>B$, the numerical computation of $\sigma_{xy}$ in Hall bar geometries in this regime becomes unstable.
+A plateau at $G=\sigma_{xy}=0$ always appears with the onset of a charge-density-wave order, causing a staggered pattern of fermionic density between two sublattices of the honeycomb lattice.